-The recently released World Economic Forum Global Competitiveness Report for 2016 and 2017 shows that South Africa slightly improved both in its score and ranking, which now lies at 47th and is up two places from last year.
-The most significant areas of progress include enhanced competition, better use of talent in terms of how pay reflects productivity, and a small upgrade in the quality of education.
+The recently released World Economic Forum Global Competitiveness Report for 2017 and 2018 shows that South Africa has significantly dropped in rank and now lies at 61st which is down 14 places from last year.
+The most significant area of progress include it being the most innovative in the sub-Saharan African region coming in at 39th.
 On the negative side, the most problematic factors for doing business in South Africa were persistently low international demand for commodities; political uncertainty, and its high and rising unemployment rate.
 However, it is still performing well within the African context.
-We have also provided a table below that outlines the South African index in detail and gives a ranking out of 138 countries on the respective tourism-related indices calculated in the report.
+We have also provided a table below that outlines the South African index in detail and gives a ranking out of 137 countries on the respective tourism-related indices calculated in the report.
 To view the entire WEF Global Competitiveness South African profile, Click Here.

 Specific tourism-related indices calculated

 |Efficiency of legal framework in challenging regulations||36 / 137|

 |Transparency of government policymaking||74 / 137|

 |Reliability of police services||118 / 137|

 |Intensity of local competitions||44/ 137|

 |Number of procedures to start a business||70 / 137|